Car Collector International

 Sold

-All three results above are [PRIMARY] and were fetched directly from Bring a Trailer lot pages on 6 July 2026 with sale price, lot number and date quoted verbatim.
-Important limits on the record set: (a) BaT is the deepest public online-sale channel for the McLaren GT at review date, with more than fifteen 2020–2023 model-year prints indexed on bringatrailer.com/mclaren/gt/ — the three fetched above are anchor points, not the full population; (b) additional BaT prints in the underlying list include cars selling and bidding across the $121,000 – $205,000 USD range from 2022 through 2026 (highest observed in the underlying list: $205,000 Sold 11/20/24; lowest confirmed Sold observed: $122,505 3/20/26), with a general softening trend into 2025–2026 — those specific additional prints were NOT individually line-fetched during this review and are NOT asserted as verified; (c) UK / European auction house results from Silverstone Auctions, Iconic Auctioneers, Bonhams, Collecting Cars and RM Sotheby's London were NOT individually line-fetched during this review and are therefore NOT asserted as verified — flag Verify by direct fetch of the specific lot page from those channels before use; (d) private McLaren Retailer network sales are not public and are not represented in the fetched record set.
+All three results above were verified directly from Bring a Trailer lot pages on 6 July 2026 with sale price, lot number and date quoted.
+Important limits on the record set: (a) BaT is the deepest public online-sale channel for the McLaren GT, with more than fifteen 2020–2023 model-year prints indexed on — the three above are anchor points, not the full population; (b) additional BaT prints in the underlying list include cars selling and bidding across the $121,000 – $205,000 USD range from 2022 through 2026 (highest observed in the underlying list: $205,000 Sold 11/20/24; lowest confirmed Sold observed: $122,505 3/20/26), with a general softening trend into 2025–2026 — those specific additional prints were NOT individually confirmed during this review and are NOT asserted as verified; (c) UK / European auction house results from Silverstone Auctions, Iconic Auctioneers, Bonhams, Collecting Cars and RM Sotheby's London were NOT individually confirmed during this review and are therefore NOT asserted as verified — by direct fetch of the specific lot page from those channels before use; (d) private McLaren Retailer network sales are not public and are not represented in the verified record set.

 Investment